-Only proposals determined by the Purchasing Agent to meet all quality requirements and to be legally responsive, shall be evaluated according to the comparative evaluation criteria set forth in this section.
+Only proposals determined by the Purchasing Agent to meet all quality requirements and to be responsive, shall be evaluated according to the comparative evaluation criteria set forth in this section.
 An Evaluation Committee designated by the Purchasing Agent shall prepare written evaluations for each proposal.
-The Evaluation Committee shall assign a rating of "Highly Advantageous," "Advantageous," or "Not Advantageous" to each criterion.
+The Evaluation Committee shall assign a rating of "Highly Advantageous", "Advantageous", "Not Advantageous" or "Unacceptable" to each criterion.